 Calcium requirements are generally met under grazing conditions with either Angora or meat-type goats, but levels should be checked in high-producing dairy goats because a deficiency can lead to reduced milk production.
 Adequate levels of calcium for lactating goats are necessary to prevent parturient paresis (milk fever).
 In browsing or grain-fed goats, the addition of a calcium supplement (dicalcium phosphate, limestone, etc) to the feed or to a salt or trace mineral–salt mixture usually meets calcium requirements.
 Legumes (eg, clover, alfalfa, kudzu) are also good sources of calcium.

 Phosphorus deficiency results in slowed growth, unthrifty appearance, and occasionally a depraved appetite.
 Goats can maintain milk production on phosphorus-deficient diets for several weeks by using phosphorus from body reserves, but during long periods of phosphorus deficiency, milk production was shown to decline by 60%.
-The calcium:phosphorus ratio should be maintained between 1:1 and 2:1, preferably 1.2–1.5:1 in goats due to their predisposition for urinary calculi.
+The calcium:phosphorus ratio should be maintained between 1:1 and 2:1, preferably 1.2–1.5:1 in goats because of their predisposition for urinary calculi.
 Phosphorus deficiency in grazing goats is more likely than a calcium deficiency.
 In cases of struvite calculi, the ratio should be maintained at 2:1.

 Magnesium deficiency is associated with hypomagnesemic tetany (grass tetany), but ordinarily this condition is less common in grazing goats than it is in cattle.
 Goats do have marginal ability to compensate for low magnesium by decreasing the amount of magnesium they excrete.
 Both urinary excretion and milk production are reduced in a magnesium deficiency.